proxy0x/IP-DomainOSINT/README.md

 - Graphical User Interface (GUI): User-friendly interface with a sleek design for ease of use.

 # Installation For Linux Users

+- Click the Green Code Button and Download the Zip File (required for Sublist3r to work)

+- Extract the Zip

 - git clone --recursive https://github.com/proxy0x/IP-DomainOSINT.git